Assistive Agent Optimization: How AI Decides What to Recommend

 The pipeline appears to be a straight line from gate 1 to gate 10.
 It is not.
 It is a circle.

-Every successful conversion strengthens the next one.
+Every successful citation strengthens the next one.
 Every failure weakens it.
 This means the first content you push through all 10 gates creates a compounding advantage.
 Organizations that build this flywheel early pull away from competitors at an accelerating rate.

 It also means bottom-of-funnel must come first.
 If your conversion experience is broken, every successful recommendation generates a negative feedback signal.
 You spend Cascading Confidence faster than you earn it.
 Fix the conversion before investing in visibility.